EliziumNet/Loopz/Elizium.Loopz/docs/Initialize-ShellOperant.md

 for PowerShell the user would specify 'PoShShell' (which for the time being is the only shell supported).
-+ BaseFilename ('undo-rename'): the core part of the file name which should reflect the nature of the operant (the operation, which ideally should be a bern noun pair but is not enforced)
++ BaseFilename ('undo-rename'): the core part of the file name which should reflect the nature of the operant (the operation, which ideally should be a verb noun pair but is not enforced)
 + DisabledKey ('LOOPZ_REMY_UNDO_DISABLED'): The environment variable used to disable this operant.